ralph-groupscholar/groupscholar-intervention-planner/README.md

 - A summary of touchpoint status and risk tiers.
 - Channel mix and high-impact flag highlights.
 - Cohort hotspot summary to target outreach coverage.
+- Owner load summary to balance staff coverage.
+- Owner action queues to ensure each advisor has clear next steps.
+- Channel batch plan to coordinate outreach across preferred channels.
 - A priority action queue with recommended next steps.
 - Cadence guidance for each tier.
+When using `--explain`, each action includes the priority drivers (risk tier, due status, high-impact flags).

 ## Tech
 - Python 3